Bassendean to Busselton

 For the return trip, two coaches are provided to return you to Belmont Park Racecourse carpark by about 7:30pm on Monday.
 Also provided are covered trailers for the return transport of your bikes.

-The cost is $275 covering all accommodation, food and transport.
+The cost is $325 covering all accommodation, food and transport.
+This also includes a 20th year cycle jersey for riders (or a t shirt for crew).
 Registrations open via Register Now on July 1 each year.

 Please note there is a minimum fundraising requirement of $200 each.
 However, this minimum applies only once within a family group or a couple.
 Further, if you ride in both an OnRoad and OffRoad event within one year, the minimum applies only once for that year.